-Calvin Lee was born in Chinatown, San Francisco on February 5, 1947.
+Calvin Lee was born in Chinatown, San Francisco.

 His real last name is Yee.
 When his parents were 12 years old they came to the United Stated from China.
 His father came to the United Stated illegally.
 In 1882 Congress passed the Chinese Exclusion Act.
 The Chinese were the first people to have a quota imposed upon them.
 People here were afraid of the Yellow Peril.
 But America was known as Gim San, Gold Mountain, The Chinese thought they would come over here and pick gold up off the streets.
 So, his father's family paid a family who had a permit $1200.00 for his father to pretend to be their son.
 The family's last name was Lee.
 Calvin’s father and mother spent three months on Angel Island being interrogated by immigration.
 His father had a nine page biography of the Lee family in calligraphy with him to memorize so he would not be tripped up by the immigration service.
 Those coming into the United States pretending to be a child of someone else’s family were known as “paper sons.”